kbatsuren/monwn/README.md

 ## License
 This resource is available under the Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) License.
 Read more about this license from https://creativecommons.org/licenses/by-sa/4.0/

+## Creators
+People worked on this project are:
+- Altanger Chagnaa: the project leader and research;
+- Amarsanaa Ganbold: research, translation, and validation;
+- Khuyagbaatar Batsuren: research and development;
+- Oyundari Nyamdavaa: translation and validation;
+- Erdenebileg Batbaatar: research and development.

 ## Reference
 Please cite the following article if you find this resource useful: